Your Mental Health

 - Plan to work toward your goals when you have the most energy.

 An important lesson in goal setting is to reward yourself through the process.
-If you got out of bed, walked to the mailbox, or wiggled some of your fingers today, be proud.
+If you got out of bed, walked to the mailbox, or wiggled some of your fingers today, be your own cheerleader and acknowledge what you accomplished.
 Don’t wait until you have achieved a big goal to celebrate your accomplishments.
-You should also be patient if things don’t go as planned and make a list of fun activities to do when you need a break from goal-planning.
+You should also be patient if things don’t go as planned, reassess your goals if needed, and make a list of fun activities to do when you need a break from goal planning.

 Be mindful of the reason for your goals, understand the outcome you want to achieve, and take things day by day to stay motivated.
 Achieving these goals can help you remain focused and improve your self-confidence.